selfage/bundler_cli/README.md

 ## API access

-Each subcommand corresponds to an API as the following.
+Each sub-command corresponds to an API as the following.

 `bundleForNode` -> `import { bundleForNodeReturnAssetFiles } from '@selfage/bundler_cli/bundler';`